czcorpus/cnc-masm/README.md

 # cnc-masm

-A set of REST services for CNC Manatee data and assets (including "live-attrs")
+*M*anatee *A*ssets, *S*ervices and *M*etadata is a set of REST services for
+managing miscellaneous corpora data, mainly related to running a [KonText](https://github.com/czcorpus/kontext) instance.
+But it can be also run as a standalone service for generating n-grams and searching corpora structural metadata.

 Functions:

-1. corpus data information (indices location and modification datetime, basic registry configuration, liveattrs database info)
-2. creating and searching in live-attributes (used by KonText)
+1. creating and searching in live-attributes (used by KonText)
+2. generating n-grams from a vertical file
+   * generating KonText query suggestion data sets
+2. corpus data information
+   * direct access to Manatee corpus configuration
+   * indices location and modification datetime
+   * basic registry configuration
+   * KonText corpora database access
-3. corpus data synchronization between `/cnk/run/manatee/data` and `/cnk/local/ssd/run/manatee/data`
+3. corpus data synchronization between two locations

-   (or any other configured location)
+For more information, see the [API.md](./API.md).

 ## API

 see [API.md](./API.md)